gvwilson/thirdbit/_posts/2017/10/2017-10-16-exercise-types.md

 the answer automatically.
 These requirements rule out some useful kinds of assessment, but I was surprised by how many remain.

-Let's start with the two types of exercise [DataCamp][datacamp] users will be most familiar with.
+Let's start with the two types of exercise people will be most familiar with.
 The first is a ***multiple choice question*** that presents a question and asks the student to pick the correct answer from a list.
 Doing this might (in fact, should) require them to do more than just read and remember, and as a previous post discussed, multiple-choice questions are most effective when their wrong answers probe for specific misconceptions on the student's part.

 > Example: You are in `/home/repl`.
 Use `ls` with an appropriate
 > argument to get a listing of the files in the directory